Skiers leave Alpine resorts as coronavirus measures imposed

 By Denis Balibouse and Cecile Mantovani

-CHAMPERY, Switzerland, March 15 (Reuters) - Alpine ski resorts emptied on Sunday as governments ordered new measures to limit the spread of coronavirus in Europe, including the closure of ski lifts and restaurants.
+CHAMPERY, Switzerland (Reuters) - Alpine ski resorts emptied on Sunday as governments ordered new measures to limit the spread of coronavirus in Europe, including the closure of ski lifts and restaurants.

 France adopted even stricter measures on Saturday closing cafes, shops and restaurants.
 Austria's western region of Tyrol, home to popular ski resorts where the country's first cases were reported, announced a total lockdown on Sunday.